Teen Autism » Language

 -P.G.
 Wodehouse, My Man Jeeves (1919) ‘Jeeves and the Unbidden Guest’

-Yesterday, Aidan’s best friend of seven years was visiting at our house.
+Yesterday, Adam’s best friend of seven years was visiting at our house.
 In the spring, he moved three and a half hours away, so the boys don’t get to see each other very often.
-They talk a lot on the phone, but Aidan always looks forward to getting to spend some time with his friend when he’s in town.
-And yesterday, spur of the moment, he called right as Aidan was getting home from school.
+They talk a lot on the phone, but Adam always looks forward to getting to spend some time with his friend when he’s in town.
+And yesterday, spur of the moment, he called right as Adam was getting home from school.
 “I’m in town visiting my dad,” K said to me on the phone.
 “Is it okay if I come over for a bit?”

-They had barely taken two bites, presumably, when Nigel launched into some lengthy delayed echolalia.
+They had barely taken two bites, presumably, when Neil launched into some lengthy delayed echolalia.
 (Technically, these days it’s called ‘scripting,’ but ten years ago, when it was his primary means of communication, we didn’t have that terminology yet.
 Or at least I didn’t.
 His therapists called it ‘delayed echolalia,’ a term which has stuck with me.)
 I had no idea what was going on with him.
 He kept going on, rapidly reciting something in a strange tone of voice.
-Aidan and I, glancing at each other, were stunned by this monologue.
-Nigel often still says single lines from movies, or a couple lines of dialogue run together, but nothing this lengthy.
-Poor K was trying to nicely respond, to acknowledge Nigel and converse with him.
-He’s been at our house so many times over the years that he’s quite used to Nigel’s different way of communicating, but he wasn’t sure what to make of this.
+Adam and I, glancing at each other, were stunned by this monologue.
+Neil often still says single lines from movies, or a couple lines of dialogue run together, but nothing this lengthy.
+Poor K was trying to nicely respond, to acknowledge Neil and converse with him.
+He’s been at our house so many times over the years that he’s quite used to Neil’s different way of communicating, but he wasn’t sure what to make of this.
 I decided to gently intervene.

-“Nigel?
+“Neil?
 What are you saying?
-You need to use your own words, okay?”
+Can you use your own words?”

 “I’m just making polite conversation!” he shot back.
 I’d be willing to bet money that this was also a line from something, just by the way he said it.